 - There are many benefits that Creative Europe brings to the UK’s creative industries, from developing the sector’s capacity to innovate, reach new audiences and share skills to fostering collaboration and building international networks.
 We highlighted the benefits in detail in an inquiry submission on Brexit and the creative industries.

 - Participation in Creative Europe is not restricted to EU member states.
-There are currently 11 non-EU countries that have either partial or full participation.
-These include EEA countries such as Iceland and Norway as well as neighbouring countries such as Serbia, Albania and – from 2017 – Israel.
+There are currently 10 non-EU countries that have either partial or full participation.
+These include EEA countries such as Iceland and Norway as well as neighbouring countries such as Serbia and Albania.
 You can see the full list on the EACEA website.
 These countries must still comply with certain EU regulations and policies and pay a financial contribution in order to participate.

 15 Nov 2016